benda-cyber/RestaurantAPI/README.md

 ## How to use
 * Open the solution and run it.
-* You can either use the swagger or postman or any other posting methos to get and post from the api.
+* You can either use the swagger or postman or any other posting methods to get and post from the api.
 * There is the following functionality :
 * POST a new dish to the menu(/api/dishes),
 * GET what dishes are on the menu(/api/dishes),